pyrolitic/dafny-vscode/README.md

 # dafny-vscode
 Dafny support for Visual Studio Code.
+This project [was forked into Dafny-VSCode](https://github.com/DafnyVSCode/Dafny-VSCode), where development continued - use that instead.
+Development of this branch stopped in 2016 and there is only rudimentary integratiion of Dafny.

 ## Features
 * Provides .dfy language id to vscode.